16th Street Baptist Church bombing: Thomas Edwin Blanton

 Defense attorney John Robbins reminded the jury in his closing argument that his client was an admitted segregationist and a "loudmouth", but that was all that could be proven.
 He said this past was not the evidence upon which they should return their verdicts.
 Stressing that Blanton should not be judged for his beliefs, Robbins again vehemently criticized the validity and poor quality of the audio recordings presented, and the selectivity of the sections which had been introduced into evidence.
-Robbins also discredited the testimony of FBI agent William Fleming, who had earlier testified as to a government witness claiming he had seen Blanton in the vicinity of the church shortly before the bombing.
+Robbins also attempted to show that the testimony of FBI agent William Fleming, who had earlier testified as to a government witness claiming he had seen Blanton in the vicinity of the church shortly before the bombing, could have been mistaken.

 The jury deliberated for two and a half hours before returning with a verdict finding Thomas Edwin Blanton guilty of four counts of first-degree murder.
 When asked by the judge whether he had anything to say before sentence was imposed, Blanton said: "I guess the Lord will settle it on Judgment Day."

 Blanton was sentenced to life imprisonment.
 He was incarcerated at the St. Clair Correctional Facility in Springville, Alabama.
 Blanton was confined in a one-man cell under tight security.
 He seldom spoke of his involvement in the bombing, shunned social activity and rarely received visitors.

 His first parole hearing was held on August 3, 2016.
 Relatives of the slain girls, prosecutor Doug Jones, Alabama Chief Deputy Attorney General Alice Martin, and Jefferson County district attorney Brandon Falls each spoke at the hearing to oppose Blanton's parole.
 Martin said: "The cold-blooded callousness of this hate crime has not diminished by the passage of time."
 The Board of Pardons and Paroles debated for less than 90 seconds before denying parole to Blanton.

 Blanton died in prison from unspecified causes on June 26, 2020.